odubno/gauss-naive-bayes/README.md

 ```

 ## Split Data
-Splitting data into a train set and a test set.
+Split the data into a train set and a test set.

 The weight will determine how much of the data will be in the train set.